 When it comes to diagnosing and treating cervical cancer, you want gynecologic oncology leaders by your side.

-At the John Wayne Cancer Institute, personalized care is our top priority as we help you beat cervical cancer using the best of Western mainstream treatments as well as integrative holistic support.
+At the Saint John’s Cancer Institute, personalized care is our top priority as we help you beat cervical cancer using the best of Western mainstream treatments as well as integrative holistic support.

 The cervix is the lowest part of the uterus, connecting the vagina and uterus.
 Cervical cancer is mostly found in sexually active women, most commonly due to the HPV or Human Papillomavirus.
 Cervical pre-cancer or cancer can be detected using PAP smear screening and treated with surgery, chemotherapy or radiation.